 The small Ponte delle Sirenette (Bridge of Mermaids) by Francesco Tettamanzi was inaugurated on June 23rd in 1842 on the Naviglio della Martesana (Martesan Canal) on the San Damiano road (now called via Visconti di Modrone) in Milano (map).
 It was moved to the heart of Parco Sempione in 1930 as part of a larger preservation effort. map

-Originally installed as a bridge across the canal, the Ponte delle Sirenette was part of the city life until it was moved into the park.
-It features in literature and novels – one can see how it could lend itself to intrigue, mystery and romance in its original location.
+Originally installed as a bridge across the Martesan canal, the Ponte delle Sirenette was part of the city life until the canal will filled in and converted to a street.
+The bridge was moved into the Sempione Park.
+It features in literature and novels - one can see how it could lend itself to intrigue, mystery and romance in its original location.